zwiebert/tronferno-fhem/README.md

 * TronfernoMCU can now be flashed on ESP32.
 It's at the moment more stable via TCP/IP than ESP8266.
 * Tronferno can read back status from MCU module
 * Tronferno comes now with DevIO module 00_TronfernoMCU.pm.
-So the MCU can now be attached via USB port.
+So the MCU can now be connected via USB port too.